- Category: European Union Carbon Market Glossary

-The SDFR aims at enhancing transparency and informing end investors about sustainability-related aspects, particularly in terms of ‘[the principal’s] adverse impacts’, which could be understood as those impacts of investment decisions and advice that result in negative effects on sustainability factors.
+The SDFR aims at enhancing transparency and informing end investors about sustainability-related aspects, particularly in terms of the principal adverse impacts (PAI), which could be understood as those impacts of investment decisions and advice that result in negative effects on sustainability factors.

 The SDFR does not provide granular information on the characteristic of sustainability factors, however, it provides a definition of sustainability factors meaning environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters.

 The EU framework for a sustainable finance is complemented by:

 1. Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (Taxonomy Regulation),

 2. Regulation (EU) 2019/2089 of the European Parliament and of the Council of 27 November 2019 amending Regulation (EU) 2016/1011 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks (Benchmarks Regulation).